memiiso/debezium-server-iceberg/docs/DOCS.md

 values received then the record with higher `__op` priority is kept and added to destination table and duplicate record is dropped from the batch.

+#### Upsert Mode, Keeping Deleted Records

+By default `debezium.sink.iceberg.upsert-keep-deletes=true` keeps deletes in the Iceberg table, setting it to false will remove deleted records from the destination Iceberg table too.
+With this config it's possible to keep last version of a deleted record in the destination Iceberg table(doing soft delete for this records `__deleted` is set to `true`).

-### Append
+### Append Mode

 Setting `debezium.sink.iceberg.upsert=false` will set the operation mode to append.
 With append mode data deduplication is not done and all received records are appended to destination table.
 Note: For the tables without primary key operation mode falls back to append even upsert mode is used.

-#### Keeping Deleted Records

-By default `debezium.sink.iceberg.upsert-keep-deletes=true` keeps deletes in the Iceberg table, setting it to false will remove deleted records from the destination Iceberg table too.
-With this config it's possible to keep last version of a deleted record in the destination Iceberg table(doing soft delete for this records `__deleted` is set to `true`).

 ### Optimizing batch size (or commit interval)

 Debezium extracts database events in real time and this could cause too frequent commits and too many small files.
-Which is not optimal for batch processing especially when near realtime data feed is sufficient.
+Which is not optimal for performance especially when near realtime data feed is sufficient.
 To avoid this problem following batch-size-wait classes are available to adjust batch size and interval.

 Batch size wait adds delay between consumer calls to increase total number of events consumed per call.
 Meanwhile,